dgageot/repet/documentation/workbook-en.md

 ### http service

-Here you can write a more complicated test, to handle some tricky situation where your angular controller is making an http call (wich occurs... very often)
+Here you can write a more complicated test, to handle some tricky situation where your angular controller is making an http call (wich occurs... very often).

 ```coffee
 should = chai.should()